bparanj/crystal/programming/iac/docs/basics/postgres-client.md

 ### Alternative: Using `apt` on Debian or Ubuntu:

-Another method for Debian-based systems including Ubuntu, is to use `apt`:
+Another method for Debian-based systems  Ubuntu, is to use `apt`:

 ```bash
 apt list --installed | grep postgresql-client-16